Sortix cross-volatile manual

 openssl.cnf — OpenSSL configuration filesDESCRIPTION

 The OpenSSL CONF library can be used to read configuration files; see CONF_modules_load_file(3).
-It is used for the OpenSSL master configuration file /etc/ssl/openssl.cnf and in a few other places like SPKAC files and certificate extension files for the openssl(1) x509 utility.
+It is used for the OpenSSL master configuration file /etc/ssl/openssl.cnf and in a few other places such as certificate extension files for the openssl(1) x509 utility.
 OpenSSL applications can also use the CONF library for their own purposes.#

 ’ character..